 - Plenary and breakout sessions are generally 90 minutes long; some are 120 minutes long.
 Workshops are 3 hours long.

-- Only those speakers’ whose proposals are being considered will be contacted by a member of PACC staff or by a PACC Congress committee member
+- Only those speakers whose proposals are being considered will be contacted by a member of PACC staff or by a PACC Congress committee member

 - Speakers will be required to agree to meet deadlines for providing session descriptions, audiovisual requirements, and presentation materials.
+Failure to meet deadlines could result in disqualification.

 - PACC offers fresh and timely programming at its learning events, so being approved as a speaker at a PACC event does not imply that the speaker will be invited to speak at future events.